MichaU1337/CheckoutComponent/README.md

 # Checkout Component
-Project created according to Project.jpg file
+Project created according to Project.png file.

 At the beggining of this project I started creating it with JPA, but in the file there was nothing about using any persistance technology.